nagydani/seedling/syntax/CONVENTIONS.md

 ### Types

-Elementary types are denoted by single characters.
-Boolean type is denoted by a question mark `?`, other elementary types are denoted by capital letters as follows: `I` integer, `S` string, `Q` quotation, `T` touple, `N` unsigned integer, `A` address
+Elementary types are denoted by single capital letters as follows: `N` unsigned integer, `C` character, `S` string, `Q` quotation, `T` touple, `A` address.
+These are mandatory.
+Further elementary types are `I` for signed integers, `X` for single precision floating point numbers.

 Composite types are denoted by `CamelCase` descriptive names.